 There is some evidence that metal concentrations in the surface soils are higher than in the underlying topsoil.
 EMEP have suggested that there may be some enhancement of the metal content of the resuspended dust because the metals may form complexes with humic matter (Abbott, 2008).
 Abbott (2008) carried out regression analyses of measured heavy metal concentrations against the combined model predictions for sites in the UK Rural Heavy Metal Network.
 This analysis suggested that there may be other mechanisms by which heavy metals are concentrated in the small particle fraction of soils.
+For example, much of the metal content may be present as the result of historical deposition of small particles or the application of sewage sludge and farmyard slurries.
+These materials may only be loosely bonded to the surface of the soil particles.
+The fine particles released by re-suspension mechanisms would therefore be likely to contain a much higher concentration of metals than the underlying topsoil.
+The enhancement factors listed in Table 10.6 have been chosen to provide the best agreement of total model predictions with measured heavy metal concentrations.
+The factors are broadly consistent with the regression coefficients determined by Abbott (2008).

-Technical report on UK supplementary assessment under 121 the Air Quality Directive (2008/50/EC), the Air Quality Framework Directive (96/62/EC) and Fourth Daughter Directive (2004/107/EC) for 2014
+Ricardo Energy & Environment Technical report on UK supplementary assessment under the Air Quality Directive (2008/50/EC), the Air Quality Framework Directive (96/62/EC) and Fourth Daughter Directive (2004/107/EC) for 2015 121